arcus-azure/arcus.security/docs/preview/features/secret-store/create-new-secret-provider.md

 ### Adding secret name mutation before looking up secret

 When you want secret names 'changed' or 'mutated' before they go through your secret provider (ex. changing `Arcus.Secret` to `ARCUS_SECRET`);
-you can pass allong a custom mutation function during the registration:
+you can pass along a custom mutation function during the registration:

 ```csharp
 namespace Microsoft.Extensions.Hosting